-After the metal sample was slowly and completely frozen in the above manner (≥ 10 h), the furnace temperature was set at about 1 °C above the freezing-point temperature to slowly melt the metal over an average time of 10 hours.
+After the metal sample was slowly and completely frozen in the above manner, the furnace temperature was set at about 1 °C above the freezing-point temperature to slowly melt the metal over a time of at least 10 hours.
 Using an excitation current of 1 mA, thermometer readings were recorded continuously until the melting was complete.
-After each melting-point realization, the SPRT was measured at the TPW to calculate W(Sn).
-The experimentally determined 100% fraction melted value was calculated by using a least-squares fit of the melting-curve data over the range melted from the 20 % value to the 80 % value, assuming the fraction is directly proportional to the fraction of the duration of the melt.
+After each melting-point realization, the SPRT was measured at the TPW to ensure that the thermometer had not changed.

-For metal samples having a purity of <99.999 99 %, the use of a melting curve to determine the purity of the metal is complicated by the fact that the shape and range of a melting curve will depend on the history of the previous freezing of the metal in the fixed-point cell [7-9].
-A slow freeze (≥10 h) causes the impurities to be segregated, which in turn causes a melting range indicative of the impurities.
-A fast freeze (<30 min) causes a homogenous mixture of the impurities within the metal sample, which in turn causes a small melting range.
-A fast freeze is realized by removing the fixed-point cell to ambient temperature and allowing the molten metal to freeze.
+Using a melting curve to determine the purity of the metal is complicated by the fact that the shape and range of a melting curve will depend upon the history of the previous freezing of the metal in the fixed-point cell [7].
+A slow freeze (\geq 10 h) causes the impurities to be segregated, which in turn causes a large melting range.
+A fast freeze (\leq 30 min) causes a homogenous mixture of the impurities within the metal sample, which in turn causes a small melting range.
+A fast freeze is realized by removing the fixed-point cell to ambient and allowing the molten metal to quench freeze.

 During a slow melt of the metal sample, following a slow freeze, two liquid-solid interfaces may be formed.
 One liquid-solid interface is next to the inner wall of the graphite crucible and the second liquid-solid interface is near the graphite re-entrant well.
 This second liquid-solid interface is formed where the lower-purity metal solidified at the end of the previous slow freeze.
-The lower-purity metal has a slightly lower freezing and melting temperature which may cause this second liquid-solid interface to form during the melt.
-[8, 10].
+The lower-purity metal has a slightly lower freezing and melting temperature causing this second liquid-solid interface to form during the melt.
+Analysis of the freezing and melting curves shows that their temperature ranges are about the same, which is expected if an inner melt is formed during the melt [8].